-Well friend, I’ve finally come to a decision on the best mixing/reference headphone in it’s class or otherwise.
+Well, friend, I’ve finally come to a decision on the best mixing/reference headphone in its class or otherwise.
 I would go with the Sennheiser HD 600 above all.
 It’s been called the gold standard, with a price to performance ratio that is through the roof.
 As you know, I debated a long time over the 880 and the 600.
 The reason the latter gets the nod is because of the treble range.
-While the DT 880 is a remarkable headphone, it’s high end suffers from that sibilance factor.
+While the DT 880 is a remarkable headphone, its high end suffers from that sibilance factor.
 It can be pretty harsh, and very “bright” at times.
 What does sibilant mean?
 Conversely, the 600 has been called “veiled” on many occasions, and the debate is longstanding.
 Veiled is simply that it lacks some air and harmonic content in the high end.
 Overall though, it has become what producers go to when they need the absolute most honest and flat sound across the entire frequency spectrum.
 With a mid-range that is just a hare forward, these babies render vocals and acoustics with crazy clarity and startling realism.
-In that regard, they are something to get excited about, and have been called the Genre master as well.
+In that regard, they are something to get excited about and have been called the Genre master as well.

-Well that’s about it for today!
-I really hope you learned something during this long winded article on the best studio headphones for mixing!
-If you have any further specific questions, please don’t hesitate to ask in the comments below, or Contact me!
+Well, that’s about it for today!
+I really hope you learned something during this long-winded article on the best studio headphones for mixing!
+If you have any further specific questions, please don’t hesitate to ask in the comments below, or contact me!

 Which of these headphones sounds like the best mixing headphone??
 Let me know!!